LaughingSun/SAN/src/gret/README.md

 + gre.split(input, start?, end?, limit?, delim): returns an array of split tokens
 + gre.exec(input, start?, end?): returns a matched array
 + gre.replace(input, replacement, start?, end?): rturns the processed string
 + _<anyof the above methods but without any of the input, start or end arguments).
-This runs faster and more effeciently, you can set those arguments by settinf gre.input, gre.start and gre.end, respectfully or was it respectively. class method usages:
+This runs faster and more effeciently, you can set those arguments by setting gre.input, gre.start and gre.end, respectfully or was it respectively.

+class method usages:
 * Gret.clean(type, source, start?, end?, options?: returns the cleaned string (see API docs for details)
 * Gret.compileSource(source, flags): return a native regex compiled from source and flags